 Deployment considerations and limitations

-- The number of workspaces V1 (groups) that a single user/application can be a member/admin of is 250.
+The number of classic workspaces that a single user or application can be a member or admin of is 250.

-- The number of workspaces V2 (folders) that a single user/application can be a member/admin of is 1000.
+The number of the new workspaces that a single user or application can be a member or admin of is 1000.

-- The number of reports/dashboards connected to a single dataset is 1000.
+The number of reports or dashboards connected to a single dataset is 1000.

-- The average time of scaling a capacity is between 1-2 minutes.
+The average time of scaling a capacity is between one to two minutes.
 During that time, the capacity isn't available.
 We recommend using a scale-out approach to avoid downtime.